beacon-biosignals/Ray.jl/docs/src/installation.md

 # Installation

 Ultimately we aim to make installing Ray.jl as simple as running `Pkg.add("Ray")`.
 However, at the moment there are some manual steps are required to install Ray.jl.
-For users with machines using the Linux x86_64 or macOS aarch64 (Apple Silicon) platforms we have provided pre-built binaries for each Ray.jl release.
+For users with machines using the Linux x86_64 or macOS aarch64 (Apple Silicon) platforms we have provided pre-built binary dependencies for each Ray.jl release.

+Additionally, the pre-built dependencies requires you are using the following versions of Julia and Python:

+- Julia 1.8 - 1.9 (Linux x86_64 / macOS aarch64)
+- Python 3.7 - 3.11

-To install these dependencies and Ray.jl run the following:
+To install the pre-built version of Ray.jl run:

 ```sh
 # Install the Ray CLI